harshi-saha/beng183-final-paper/Group_4_Hi-C/final_paper.md

 The lower boundary, or diagonal, of the triangular matrix has a higher color intensity and is therefore enriched for interactions, meaning that regions closer to each other had more frequent interactions.

-The top corner of the triangle represents interaction between the farthest ends of the map shown here, and we can observe that interaction mostly decreases the further apart the loci are.
-A similar phenomenon is observed in the square matrix, as loci pairs move away from the diagonal.[[13]](#defining-functionally-relevant-spatial-chromatin-domains-it-is-a-tad-complicated-journal-of-molecular-biology-4323653-664)[[20]](#a-3d-map-of-the-human-genome-at-kilobase-resolution-reveals-principles-of-chromatin-looping-cell-15971665-80).
+The top corner of the triangle represents interaction between the farthest ends of the map shown here, and we can observe that interaction mostly decreases the further apart the loci are  [[13]](#defining-functionally-relevant-spatial-chromatin-domains-it-is-a-tad-complicated-journal-of-molecular-biology-4323653-664)[[20]](#a-3d-map-of-the-human-genome-at-kilobase-resolution-reveals-principles-of-chromatin-looping-cell-15971665-80).
+A similar phenomenon is observed in the square matrix, as loci pairs move away from the diagonal.

 However, there are some instances where there is an enriched dot that can be seen at the intersection of the dotted lines in the triangular matrix [[12]](#organization-and-function-of-the-3d-genome-nature-reviews-genetics-17-661–678).
 A similar pattern occurs in the square map on the right, with these enriched regions being circled.